devsu/grpc-gateway-generator/README.md

 ## Step by step guide

 - First, create your protos and add the corresponding annotations.
-You can see the [grpc-gateway documentation](https://github.com/grpc-ecosystem/grpc-gateway#usage) or the sample file in `examples/protos/myapp` for an example.
+You can see the [grpc-gateway documentation](https://github.com/grpc-ecosystem/grpc-gateway#usage) or the sample file in [examples/protos/myapp](https://github.com/devsu/grpc-gateway-generator/blob/master/example/protos/myapp/sample.proto) for an example.
 - Then you need to create a config file.

   The config file has two sections: `gateway` and `backends`.

   In the gateway section, you define the address that the gateway will listen into.

-  The backends is an array of objects with 3 properties: `folder`, `backend` and `basePath`.
-All that information will be used to create the gateway.
+  The backends is an array of objects with 3 properties:

+    - `folder`: name of the package, but as folder.
+It's the place where the stubs will be auto-generated.
+    - `backend`: what addres the GRPC server is running.
+    - `basePath`: what's the base url for the services on this proto file.

-  See the config in the example for an example of how it should look.
+  See [config.json](https://github.com/devsu/grpc-gateway-generator/blob/master/example/config.json) for an example of how it should look.
 - Then you just need to run the command with the right arguments.

-  For example, to run the example:
+  For example, to create a grpc-gateway using the information in the example:

   ```bash
   ./generate.sh example/protos example/config.json example/generated